Easy Tuna Wrap Recipe

 These are naturally dairy-free!
 So unless your tortillas have a milk-based ingredient, you should be fine with this recipe.

 What To Serve With A Tuna Wrap?

-A good side dish to round out the meal would be some chips, extra veggies sticks with ranch dip or a green salad on the side.
+A good side dish to round out the meal would be some chips, veggie sticks with ranch dip, or a green salad on the side.

 What Can I Put In Tuna Salad Besides Mayo?